-While every episode of Clone Wars is arguably the best episode of Clone Wars, this list breaks down the 15 episodes that made the series a fan favorite.
+While fans could argue every episode of Clone Wars as the best episode of Clone Wars, this list breaks down the 15 episodes that made the series a fan favorite.

 1. “Rookies” (Season 1, Episode 5)